laufin/ling.dber/README.md

 ## Features

-* Very easy to use
-* Single table to add, delete, change, query,  don't need to to write Sql code.
+* Single table to insert, delete, update and query,  don't need to to write Sql code.
 * Provide database method for complex Sql.
 * Provide database method for paging.
 * Free transfer DataTable, DbModel or entity class.